HyperPlay-Gaming/hyperplay-desktop-client/README.md

 ### Windows

-Download Hyperplay_Setup.x.x.x.exe or the Portable HyperPlay-x.x.x.exe file and run it.
+Download HyperPlay_Setup.x.x.x.exe or the Portable HyperPlay-x.x.x.exe file and run it.
 It will install it to the start menu and desktop, use those to run it.

 ### macOS